avexyli/Koprulu-Blog/_posts/2024-04-07-crossover-post-rerelease.markdown

 * Increased Max Larva count for Lair from 3 -> 5
 * Increased Max Larva count for Hive from 3 -> 7
-* Increased the Hatchery delay between larva spawns from 12 -> 10
-* Decreased the Lair delay between larva spawns from 12 -> 10
-* Decreased the Hive delay between larva spawns from 12 -> 10
+* Decreased the Hatchery, Lair and Hive delay between larva spawns from 12 -> 10

 ![]({{site.baseurl}}/gifs/2024-07-04-lairlarva.gif)
 *Lair Holding 5 Larvae*